rikosintie/Discovery/docs/intro.md

 ### show commands

-The show commands are saved to a file named config-file-{vendor-id}.txt, where vendor-id is:
+The show commands are saved to a file named discovery-{vendor-id}.txt, where vendor-id is:

 - hp_procurve
 - cisco_ios